Inheriting a House in Need of Renovation: Your 4-Step Plan for What to Do Next

 Do I have to pay inheritance tax if I live in the house myself?

-Is it worthwhile to renovate before selling?
+Is it worth renovating before selling?

 How do I know which renovations are necessary for my inherited house?